reef-technologies/handbook/README.md

 In your company e-mail inbox is waiting for you message with the invitation to the team reeftechnologies.slack.com.

+Using the desktop Slack application has a benefit of marking you as "available" on all the slack servers.
+If you use a browser, you are shown as only on the tab that you currently have on your screen.

 Channels:

+- #announcements - Business arrangements.
+- #default - Everything else.
 - #random - All topics not directly related to work.
 If you read something interesting, don't hesitate to share with us.
-- #announcements - Business arrangements.
-- #internal - Everything else.

 [Slack's 2-step authorization setup](https://reeftechnologies.slack.com/account/settings)

-Do not forget to say hello to us on #random. :)
+Do not forget to say hello to us on #random :)

 ### Skype